-If the biopsy shows that you have cervical cancer, your doctor needs to learn the extent (stage) of the disease to help you choose the best treatment.
+If a biopsy detects cervical cancer, your doctor needs to learn the extent (stage) of the disease to help you choose the best treatment plan for you.
 Staging is a careful attempt to find out whether the tumor has invaded nearby tissues, whether the cancer has spread, and, if so, to what parts of the body.
 Cervical cancer spreads most often to nearby tissues in the pelvis, lymph nodes, or the lungs.
 It may also spread to the liver or bones.

 When cancer spreads from its original place to another part of the body, the new tumor has the same kind of cancer cells and the same name as the original tumor.
 For example, if cervical cancer spreads to the lungs, the cancer cells in the lungs are actually cervical cancer cells.
 The disease is metastatic cervical cancer, not lung cancer.
 For that reason, it’s treated as cervical cancer, not lung cancer.
 Doctors call the new tumor “distant” or metastatic disease.